Rent-to-Own: A Creative Way to Get Into a Million-Dollar Home

 Sometimes, it’s hard to know whether someplace can really feel like home until you’ve lived there.
 Plus, you don’t want to get six months into a mortgage and find out the neighborhood isn’t meeting your needs, or the drive to work is way longer than you had expected.

 With rent-to-own, you’re not locked into a mortgage and forced to try to sell if you decide the home and its location are not a good fit.
-Selling in the first couple years of a home loan might mean you lose money, since you’ve only been paying on the interest, and you have closing costs and other fees to factor in.
+Selling in the first couple of years of a home loan might mean you lose money, since you’ve only been paying on the interest, and you have closing costs and other fees to factor in.

-Rent-to-own lets you take the home for a test-drive, giving you added confidence that you are making the right decision when you do decide to buy.
+Rent-to-own lets you take the home for a test drive, giving you added confidence that you are making the right decision when you do decide to buy.

 If a rent-to-own million-dollar house sounds like a good solution for you, you’ll need to know how it works.
 Fortunately, the rent-to-own process is basically the same regardless of the home price.